- What is eText?

-To unsubscribe, text the word STOP to 90703 at any time.
-To customize your eText service, just log on to eBranch and click the eText menu option on the left.
+To unsubscribe, text the word STOP to 26792 at any time.
+To customize your eText service, just login to eBranch and click the eText menu option on the left.
 You can enable or disable certain eText features to better suit your needs.

-Every message sent to eText via 90703 — whether the first command requesting a balance, or a response letting us know for which account you’d like the balance — must include the appropriate keyword or response.
+Every message sent to eText via 26792 — whether the first command requesting a balance, or a response letting us know which account you’d like the balance for — must include the appropriate keyword or response.
 Here are a few examples:

 Example 1: Retrieve an Account Balance

 - Expected Response: A list of available accounts

 - Enter the Command: 3